Ji4n1ng/OpenInTerminal/Resources/README-Lite.md

 ## Support ❤️

 Hello, I am Ji4n1ng.
 I am a student and OpenInTerminal is an open source project I maintain in my spare time.
 It is free and open source.

-Recently because of strange bugs, signed OpenInTerminal(new version 2.1.0) cannot run on other computers.
-I don't know why.
-I will be very grateful that you can support me in purchasing an Apple Developer account ($99 is not a small number for students, it is close to my three-week living expenses.).
+I will be very grateful that you can support me in purchasing an Apple Developer account. $99/year is not a small expense for students.
+It's close to my three-week living expenses.

-Or someone can help me solve this problem.
-Please see #61 .
 Thanks a lot!

 | PayPal | AliPay | WeChat Pay |
 | --- | --- | --- |